Cinnamon: Cultivation

 Cinnamon is an evergreen tree characterised by oval-shaped leaves, thick bark, and a berry fruit.
 When harvesting the spice, the bark and leaves are the primary parts of the plant used.
 However, in Japan, the more pungent roots are harvested to produce nikki (ニッキ), which is a product distinct from cinnamon (シナモン shinamon).
 Cinnamon is cultivated by growing the tree for two years, then coppicing it, i.e., cutting the stems at ground level.
 The following year, about a dozen new shoots form from the roots, replacing those that were cut.
 A number of pests such as Colletotrichum gloeosporioides, Diplodia species and Phytophthora cinnamomi (stripe canker) can affect the growing plants.

 The stems must be processed immediately after harvesting while the inner bark is still wet.
 The cut stems are processed by scraping off the outer bark, then beating the branch evenly with a hammer to loosen the inner bark, which is then pried off in long rolls.
-Only 0.5 mm of the inner bark is used; (Note: Cassia is thicker than Sri Lankan cinnamon.) the outer, woody portion is discarded, leaving metre-long cinnamon strips that curl into rolls ("quills") on drying.
+Only 0.5 mm of the inner bark is used; (Note: Cassia bark is thicker than Sri Lankan cinnamon.) the outer, woody portion is discarded, leaving metre-long cinnamon strips that curl into rolls ("quills") on drying.
 The processed bark dries completely in four to six hours, provided it is in a well-ventilated and relatively warm environment.
 Once dry, the bark is cut into 5 to 10 cm lengths for sale.

 A less-than-ideal drying environment encourages the proliferation of pests in the bark, which may then require treatment by fumigation with sulphur dioxide.
 In 2011, the European Union approved the use of sulphur dioxide at a concentration of up to 150 mg/kg for the treatment of C. verum bark harvested in Sri Lanka.